kimjudyh/pet-a-bunny/README.md

 Open a browser, such as Chrome.
 Click [here](https://pages.git.generalassemb.ly/judykim-ga/pet-a-bunny/) to open the game.

 ## User Stories
-Bunnies pop out of their hole.
-The player tries to pet as many as possible in a given time limit.
-In the next level, the pattern changes.
+When the user opens the game, they first see instructions on how to play.
+When they press start, the first level appears, the timer starts, and bunnies start popping out of their hole.
+The user tries to pet as many as possible before the time runs out, trying to achieve game bonuses along the way.
+When the timer hits 0, the level ends and game stats are displayed.
+The user clicks the Next Level button to start the next level.
+During the game, a Restart button is available to start over.
+When the game is over, a game summary screen appears.

 ## Wireframes
 ![wireframe1](img/wireframe1.png)